NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

 We can adjust the colors of our raster too if we want.

-    #let's change the colors of our raster and adjust the zlims
+    # let's change the colors of our raster and adjust the zlims
-    col=terrain.colors(25)
+    col <- terrain.colors(25)

     image(b9r,
           xlab = "UTM Easting",